What Does a Dialysis Nurse Do?

 Being a dialysis nurse is a very rewarding specialty.
-Due to the frequency of treatment and constant communication with patients and families, nurses often experience the reward of seeing patients and families triumph through their diagnosis of kidney disease with proper management of their disease process and successful treatments.
+Due to the frequency of treatment and constant communication with patients and families, nurses often experience the reward of seeing patients and families triumph through their diagnosis of chronic kidney disease with proper management of their disease process and successful treatments.

 It is immensely rewarding to see patients successfully take care of their health.
 In my personal experience as a pediatric dialysis nurse, it’s particularly rewarding to see families learn how to manage their child’s health and put them on track for kidney transplant.

 Dialysis nurses also enjoy the benefit of increased autonomy in their daily practice as well as daily utilization of well-honed critical thinking skills.
 Patients that receive hemodialysis treatments often have significant volumes of excess fluid removed from their body, which makes it critical for nurses to assess their patients frequently and make changes at a moment’s notice if necessary.

 I recently experienced the joy of having my first patient receive a kidney transplant through organ donation.
 While this hopefully means the patient will no longer need to visit our clinic three days a week, and we will miss him and his family, it was the most rewarding event to-date during my time as a dialysis nurse.

 What are some of the not-so-great parts of working as a Dialysis Nurse?